Are your kids waking up too early?

-If you find your kids waking up too early – here is how to keep your kids in bed longer.
+If you find your kids waking up too early – here is how to help your kids learn to stay in bed a little longer, to naturally train their bodies to get the rest that they need.
 It is not healthy for your children to wake up before getting an adequate number of hours of sleep.

 This little trick has naturally set our children’s internal clocks to a time that is more suiting to their schedule (with preschool and grade school).
-It allows their bodies to sleep until it is time to wake up (when the sun is up and our family is ready to wake up, at 7:00)
+It allows their bodies to sleep until it is time to wake up (when the sun is up and our family is ready to wake up, at 7:00~ this is just the time that works for OUR family.)

-As with anything, you need to remember that you have to TEACH your kids this rule!!
+As with anything, you need to remember that you have to TEACH your kids this new rule.
 You can not expect them to sleep until 7:00 tomorrow, just because you started this today.
 Give it a week or two and you will have them sleeping later.

 MOST IMPORTANT: Be consistent!
 Consistency is the key to anything, but this will not work if you are ‘wishy-washy’ with this rule.
 You have to remain consistent.